wso2/docs-ob-toolkit-cds/en/docs/learn/api-security.md

 grant types, authentication, and authorisation flows.
 For more information, see [CDS - Security Profile](https://consumerdatastandardsaustralia.github.io/standards/#security-profile).

 The Consumer Data Standards has mandated the Financial API (FAPI) security standards for the Data Holders.
-WSO2 Open Banking CDS Toolkit provides mkan extra level of security to the Open Banking APIs adhering to the security guidelines provided in FAPI, which is based on OAuth 2.0 and OpenID Connect (OIDC).
+WSO2 Open Banking CDS Toolkit provides an extra level of security to the Open Banking APIs adhering to the security guidelines provided in FAPI, which is based on OAuth 2.0 and OpenID Connect (OIDC).

 ## MTLS enforcement